TrygveJW/tihlde-bot/README.md

 # tihlde-bot

-bot for thilde arangemang.
+Bot for thilde arangemang.

-need the ``requests`` python lib.
+Needs the ``requests`` python lib.
 I used python 3.10. start by running ``python3 src/main.py``